edubart/lpegrex/README.md

 * `pos` Initial position of the node match
 * `endpos` Final position of the node match

-The user can customize to change these field names or to disable them by setting it's corresponding name in the `defs.__options` table when compiling the grammar, for example:
+The user can customize and change these field names or disable them by setting it's corresponding name in the `defs.__options` table when compiling the grammar, for example: